Spitz (band): About Spitz

-Spitz's music is often seen as conventional pop ballads.
-However, the band initially started as a hard rock band.
-They love rock music, and view themselves as a rock band.
-They say that their music is "rock and popular music."

-All of the members went to art school.
-Kusano and Tamura went to Tokyo Zokei University.
-Miwa and Sakiyama went to Bunka Fashion College.
-Miwa and Tamura were classmates in junior high school.

-Their connection with their audience is very important to them.
+Spitz have repeatedly stated that they deeply value their connection with their audience.
 Their policy is not to give a performance at a stage bigger than an ordinary concert hall.
 After becoming a famous band, Kusano said "We are not thinking of giving a performance at Nippon Budokan."
 However, he also said "I didn’t say we won’t do it forever."